PuffinBlue/josharcher/content/blog/2018-01-15-industrial-society-and-its-future.md

 There is nothing to be lauded in this manifesto.
 There are points that deserve exploration and debate, perhaps even non-violent action - even the criminal can be correct after all - but nothing more.

-To me it is the rationalised logic of an angry and mistreated man, an intelligent one, but not one who should be forgiven his crimes.
+To me it is the malformed logic of an angry and mistreated man, an intelligent one, but not one who should be forgiven his crimes.

 That said, I still remain deeply wary of those moral fundamentalists on both sides, caricatures of which Kaczynksi describes in the manifesto.